ETC Financial Advisors College Planning System

 - The Expected Family Contribution (tuition and fees) that each college will expect them to pay.

-The ETC College Business Plan will preclude the need for hundreds of hours of data collection, multi-variant cost/benefit analyses, cost accumulations – and drop in all into an Excel spreadsheet, formatted as an income statement, with 4 year, 5 year, and 6 year graduation assumptions.
+The ETC College Business Plan will replace the need for hundreds of hours of data collection, cost/benefit analyses, cost accumulations, and so forth.
+Just run your analysis, and you’ll instantly receive all of the input costs, along with the earnings outcomes, formatted as an income statement, in an Excel spreadsheet.
+The spreadsheet includes 4 year, 5 year, and 6 year graduation assumptions – so you can really ‘run the numbers’ with your clients!
 This is an exceptional value adding program to your business.
-For your clients, it provides incredibly granular insights into all of the costs and outcomes of the college tracks they are contemplating.

 The ETC College Business Plan is revolutionary in the world of college to career planning.

 We’ve provided here a listing of various assets and resources that are relevant to the college planning process.